Who could replace Joe Biden as the 2024 Democratic nominee?

 Gov. J.B.
 Pritzker of Illinois

-Pritzker, 59, has been considered a rising star within the party, becoming a strong voice on issues like gun control and reproductive rights.
-With deep pockets, Pritzker's ability to self-fund a last minute campaign could make him an appealing choice for the party.
-But like Newsom, his liberal policies in the deep-blue state could hinder his ability to connect with voters in the general election.
+Longtime Democrat J.B.
+Pritzker, 59, has been Illinois governor since 2019 and is now in his second term.
+He's been a strong voice on issues like gun control and reproductive rights.
+Pritzker is also a billionaire scion of the family that owns the Hyatt hotel chain.
+His ability to self-fund a last-minute campaign could make him an appealing choice for the party.
+Like Newsom, his liberal policies in the deep-blue state could be seen as liability for voters during the general election.

 Gov. Andy Beshear of Kentucky

 Beshear, 46, enjoys rare popularity as a Democrat in a red state.
 The son of former Gov. Steve Beshear, he overcame GOP dominance in the state last year to win reelection.
-He's successfully distanced himself from mainstream Democrats, building his own political brand that could make him more favorable than others in the party in a general election.
+He's successfully distanced himself from mainstream Democrats, building a political brand that could make him more broadly acceptable than other in Democrats in a general election.

-Beshear said after the debate that he will continue to support the president "so long as he continues to be in the race."
+Beshear said after the debate that he would continue to support the president "so long as he continues to be in the race."

 Gov. Wes Moore of Maryland